 The same tags are used all over the world, from the US to UK and Australia.
 They use microwaves at really low power, they have been tested extensively and are completely safe.

-We will make sure your tag works before it is posted to you.
+Yes, we will make sure your tag works before it is posted to you.
+The transponder that reads your tag is next to the barrier so please get right up to the barrier so your tag can be read.
 When the tag arrives you will need to confirm receipt of the tag on our website by following the instructions provided with the tag before it can be used.

 You should approach the barrier at walking pace.
 Once the transaction has completed, the tag will "beep", the traffic light will change to green and the barrier will open.